Hexham Shambles Restoration Project

 Sympathetically designed bollards are to be placed around the north and west sides of The Shambles to further protect it from future damage by vehicle movements.
 Once the bollards are installed there will be insufficient space available to extend the bays and retain the current parking layout and this will need to be reconfigured to enable the vital safety measure to be introduced, whilst seeking to retain as many parking bays as possible.

 The Shambles is currently used by market traders, and it is intended that the work will better support the market activities, whilst also protecting the fabric and setting of this important feature.
-The market traders are being consulted about the required repair works as there will be a need to decant activities, whilst works get underway in 2024.
+The market traders have been consulted about the required repair works and they will trade from outside the Abbey for the duration of the works.

-A Listed Building application has been submitted which sets out plans to restore this important Grade II* historic feature, ensuring that any work is sympathetic to the original design and materials.
-Members of the public can view the application on the county council’s planning portal https://nland.cc/Shambles using reference number: 23/03901/LBC and make comment on the proposals up to 12 November 2023.
+A Listed Building application has been approved which sets out plans to restore this important Grade II* historic feature, ensuring that any work is sympathetic to the original design and materials.
+Members of the public can view the application on the county council’s planning portal https://nland.cc/Shambles using reference number: 23/03901/LBC

 Contact: Growth@northumberland.gov.uk